-It it the memory of the birthday of Lord Krishna, who has got a significant presence in Hinduism.
+It is the memory of the birthday of Lord Krishna, who has got a significant presence in Hinduism.
 This celebration falls usually in August/September.
 Lord Krishna is the incarnation of Lord Visnu.

 Fagun Purnima (Holi)

 Indra Jatra is a festival, celebrated by the Newari communities in the Kathmandu valley.
 It falls around August or September.
-Indra in the god of rain and the king of the heaven.
+Indra is the god of rain and the king of heaven.

-Lhosar is the Buddhist festival, celebrated by three different communities, Sherpa, Gurung and Tamang.
-Sonam Lhosar is celebrated by Sherpa community, Tamu Lhosar by the Gurung community and Gyalpo Lhosar by the Tamang community.
+Lhosar is a Buddhist festival, celebrated by three different communities, Sherpa, Gurung, and Tamang.
+Sonam Lhosar is celebrated by the Sherpa community, Tamu Lhosar by the Gurung community, and Gyalpo Lhosar by the Tamang community.

 These are the representative festivals celebrated in Nepal.
-Beside these, there are various communal festivals and celebrations.
-Nepal government offer public holiday in these festivals.
+Besides these, there are various communal festivals and celebrations.
+Nepal government offers a public holiday at these festivals.